 Next the Personality Deficient Fruit of Phoebus’ Loins Plot Device umm Zephyr

 Frollo is Quasimodo’s counterpoint and the Villain of the movie.
 Frollo is a bit different from other Disney villains.
-Many of the villains are trying to get more power (Ursula, Jafar, Scar etc), Frollo already has Power, he is the High Justice of Paris.
+Many of the villains are trying to get more power such as Ursula, Jafar, Scar etc, but Frollo already has power as he is the High Justice of Paris.
 His motivation keeping control and he is fueled by hate.
 He thinks he’s better than everyone else from a moral stand point and if he judges it as amoral than he thinks he is in the right, from killing an innocent women, to trying to kill a baby, burning Paris or attempted genocide.

 Judge Claude Frollo